tasmota/docs/docs/DeepSleep.md

 ``` haskel
 Rule1 ON Power1#Boot DO Power on ENDON ON System#Save DO Power off ENDON
 ```
 Any rule apply AFTER the Init() procedures of all sensors/drivers.
 This does mean that a POWER OFF on the GPIO may prevent sensors from being initialized correctly during start-up (e.g. DS18B20) and do not show up in teleperiod message.
-To ensure the GPIO is HIGH during restart you should define `Output Hi` on the GPIO and avoid using any rules.
+To ensure the GPIO is HIGH during restart you should define in the ´Configure` --> `Configure module` --> `Output Hi` on the GPIO instead of `RELAY 1` and avoid using any rules.
 To ensure the GPIO goes LOW after deepsleep you need to solder a 4.7K resistor between GND and the GPIO.
-As an alternative you can define ´poweronstate 4´ setting ALL relays to HIGH on boot.
-In this case after boot you can switch OFF the relay until the next reboot.

 Sequence is then as follow (only key lines are shown):
 ```